This story was originally published and last updated .

 - 4 Verdict

 While you might not like Google as a company, it still has to adhere to privacy regulations.
 That's not true for open-source ROMs potentially created by bad actors going after your data.
-LineageOS and microG should be sufficiently peer-controlled, but there's no guarantee.
+LineageOS and microG are sufficiently peer-controlled, but there's no guarantee.
 Be aware that you could always fall for someone shady when you're tinkering with your device, and that the risk is greater the more obscure the ROM you choose is.

 Find a suitable ROM